 - screening for diseases that may present a risk

-It may not be possible to avoid disease completely, but doing as much as we can to develop resilience and prepare the body and mind to deal with problems as they arise is a step we can all take.
+It may not be possible to avoid disease altogether.
+However, a person should do as much as they can to develop resilience and prepare the body and mind to deal with illnesses as they arise.